faysal-MMII/Tafseer/PRIVACY.md

 We may update our Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page.

 ## Contact Us
-If you have any questions about this Privacy Policy, please contact us at: [Your Email Address]
+If you have any questions about this Privacy Policy, please contact us at: [eccodg02@proton.me]

 Last updated: May 8, 2025